nathanrosspowell/gatsby-starter-lumen/content/pages/about/index.md

 But, the impetus of this blog is pushing my current knowlege and hopefully reaching some of my future goals as a developer, leader and business person.

 Here a few lists of things that are currently brewing and topics that I'm desperately trying to find more time for.

-### Leadership

-- Tools and techniques to align multi discipline teams
-- Reducing iteration and validation time for software development
-- Improving technical scoping
-- Refining singal to noise ratio of communications, especially hybrid and remote orgs

 ### Game Tech